Understanding the impact of the peaola microbiome on soil fertility, crop yield, and plant nitrogen content

 Land Equivalent Ratio and Yield Analysis

 It is not surprising that the peaola system did not appear to benefit from increasing the rates of synthetic N fertilizer, as previous work done on legume-oilseed intercropping has found similar results (Porter et al., 2020).
 Despite these results, more work needs to be done to determine if the peaola cropping system can be grown independently of N fertilizer application.
 Largely, this is due to there being a potential that N was not a limiting factor in the crops grown in this study.
-Therefore, future research will be addressing if N is being transferred from peas to canola via plant-plant-microbe interactions.
-This research will help us determine if these interactions are responsible for the increased LER with decreased synthetic N input of peaola.
+Therefore, future research should address if N is being transferred from peas to canola via plant-plant-microbe interactions.
+This research will help us determine if these interactions are responsible for the increased LER with decreased synthetic N inputs of peaola.
 The relative yield of peas to canola, calculated based on monoculture pea and canola, showed that winter peaola did not strongly favor either pea or canola.
 Although some studies have found that pea is favored over canola in overyielding peaola, our data align with the majority of studies on peaola with an overall LER of 1.63 with neither pea nor canola being strongly favored (Fletcher et al., 2016).
 The crop grown in 2021 at the Greene farm likely experienced failure of its pea crop due to extreme weather conditions around the time of flowering.
 This is because heat is known to decrease yield in both pea and canola, especially around flowering (Mohapatra et al., 2020).
+Yield data was unable to be collected for 2022 as a result of herbivory damage from deer.

 Microbial Community Analysis